oracle-livelabs/em-omc/enterprise-manager/odb-23ai/dba-essentials-series-23ai/23ai-ws10-manage-pdb/remove-pdb/remove-pdb.md

 	 ![Databases home page](./images/remove-pdb-01-view-pdbs-db-list.png " ")

-    Note that the database instance does not display *PDB1* and *PDB2* that you removed.
+    Note that the database instance, *orcl*, does not display *PDB1* and *PDB2* that you removed.
 The list now displays only one PDB, *ORCLPDB*.

 In this lab, you learned how to remove PDBs from your Oracle Database.
 You deleted a PDB and unplugged another PDB from the root container.
 You also verified that you removed these PDBs from the Oracle Database.